 41 Action News went to Klemp's home wanting to know what compelled him to say such things.

-He declined to go on-camera but told us he based that Oprah remark on an e-mail chain someone forwarded him about a year ago.
+He declined to go on-camera but told us he based that Oprah remark on an e-mail chain someone fowarded him about year ago.
+He man took it as fact.